21 Reasons to Visit Chile

 6.- It is the narrowest country in the World

-We would rather say: according to its length Chile is the narrowest country in the World, with a maximum width of 445 km. and an average of 177 km.
-But in contrast to this condition, it is also one of the longest countries on Earth because without considering its Antarctic territory on which claims sovereignty, Chile has a length of 4270 km.
+Chile is the narrowest country in the world relative to its length, with a maximum width of 445 km and an average width of 177 km.
+Despite this narrowness, it is also one of the longest countries on Earth.
+Excluding its Antarctic territory, which it claims sovereignty over, Chile extends 4,270 km in length.

 7.- You can spot a Puma when visiting Torres del Paine

-If you go to Torres del Paine, a National Park of exceptiomal scenic beauty in Patagonia, you can see a Puma.
-The population of this protected species in the natural area is app. of 50 specimens, but if you are lucky, you will be able to see them in their natural habitat.
-The Pumas of this part of the World are among the largest of its kind.
+If you visit Torres del Paine, a national park of exceptional scenic beauty in Patagonia, you might spot a puma.
+The population of this protected species in the park is approximately 50 individuals.
+If you’re lucky, you could see them in their natural habitat.
+The pumas in this region are among the largest of their kind.

 Montaña Magica Hotel, southern Chile.

-The mountain-shaped hotel is covered with vegetation, everything is made of wood and has a permanent waterfall outside.
-A better connection with nature is difficult to find anywhere else.
-"La Montaña Magica" is only one of several eco- friendly hotels located in Huilo Huilo Biological Reserve, one of the best natural destinations in southern Chile, year after year visited by thousands of people who are seeking to escape the city and connect with nature.
+The mountain-shaped hotel is covered in vegetation, constructed entirely of wood, and features a permanent waterfall outside.
+It offers an unparalleled connection with nature.
+'La Montaña Mágica' is just one of several eco-friendly hotels in the Huilo Huilo Biological Reserve, a premier natural destination in southern Chile that attracts thousands of visitors each year seeking to escape the city and reconnect with the natural world.

 9.- Discover "The End of the World" by visiting Cape Horn

-Cabo de Hornos (Cape Horn) is the name that receives the most southerly headland of the Hornos Island, belonging to the archipelago of Tierra del Fuego, traditionally considered the southernmost point of the Americas.
+Cabo de Hornos (Cape Horn) is the name of the southernmost headland of Hornos Island, which belongs to the Tierra del Fuego archipelago.
+It is traditionally considered the southernmost point of the Americas.

 10.- "Reaching the Stars" by visiting the Observatories in Atacama

-Known as one of the best rivers in Chile for rafting and located just an hour East of Santiago, going down the Maipo River is one of the most incredible and entertaining experiences you can perform in central Chile.
-In Rio Maipo, with sections of rapids II, III and IV there are several companies that offer their services to enjoy this sensation in a truly unforgettable panorama at the foothills of The Andes.
+Known as one of the best rivers in Chile for rafting and located just an hour east of Santiago, navigating the Maipo River is one of the most incredible and entertaining experiences you can have in central Chile.
+With sections of Class II, III, and IV rapids, the Maipo River offers several companies that provide services to enjoy this thrilling adventure against a truly unforgettable backdrop at the foothills of the Andes.

 12.- Visiting Easter Island (Rapa Nui)

-Together with Patagonia and the Atacama Desert, Easter Island forms Chile's tourist trilogy.
-Although geographically it belongs to the Polynesia, administratively it depends on the Chilean Valparaiso Region, under the regime of "Special Territory".
-Because of its remote location, traveling to Rapa Nui, one of the most mysterious places on the planet, is like a dream that perhaps can be performed once in a lifetime.
+In addition to Patagonia, southern, central, and northern Chile, Easter Island completes the country's tourism offering.
+Although it is geographically part of Polynesia, it is administratively under the jurisdiction of Chile's Valparaíso Region, classified as a "Special Territory."
+Due to its remote location, traveling to Rapa Nui, one of the most mysterious places on the planet, is like a dream that may only be fulfilled once in a lifetime.

 13.- You can visit the largest Glacier in South America

-Unlike most ice masses all over the world, Pio XI Glacier, also known as Brüggen Glacier, has undergone significant progress in recent decades.
-Its approximate surface is 1300 km2., with a length of 64 kilometers, front of 6 kilometers and ice towers surpassing 75 meters in height.
-Pio XI is one of 48 glaciers that come from the Southern Ice Field, a great glacial mass of 350 km. long located in the Patagonian Andes, of which about an 85% belongs to Chile and the rest to Argentina.
+Unlike most ice masses around the world, Pio XI Glacier, also known as Brüggen Glacier, has experienced significant growth in recent decades.
+Its approximate surface area is 1,300 square kilometers, with a length of 64 kilometers, a front measuring 6 kilometers, and ice towers reaching heights of over 75 meters.
+Pio XI is one of 48 glaciers originating from the Southern Patagonian Ice Field, a massive glacial expanse stretching 350 kilometers long located in the Patagonian Andes.
+About 85% of this ice field belongs to Chile, with the remainder in Argentina.

 14.- The ghost mining town of Humberstone

 Humberstone is an old mining town in the Atacama Desert, named after James Humberstone, a British chemical engineer who emigrated to South America in 1875 and made his fortune from saltpeter.
-Nowadays, far from its flourishing past lived between the late 1800s and the early decades of the 1900s, the town that housed more than 3,700 people is just a legend, considered one of the ten most ghostly places on the planet, what has encouraged tourist agencies to perform different tours through its dusty streets and corners.
-Humberstone and the neighboring Santa Laura Salpeter Work are National Monuments of Chile and were declared a UNESCO World Heritage Site in 2005.
+Today, far from its flourishing past between the late 1800s and the early decades of the 1900s, the town that once housed more than 3,700 people is now a ghostly legend.
+It is considered one of the ten most haunted places on the planet, which has led tourist agencies to offer various tours through its dusty streets and corners.
+Humberstone, along with the neighboring Santa Laura Saltpeter Works, is a National Monument of Chile and was declared a UNESCO World Heritage Site in 2005.

 15.- A swimming pool of colossal dimensions